Libby Holman: Early life

-Theatrical career
+Early career

 Holman left her hometown in the fall of 1924 to pursue acting in New York City.
 She first lived at an all-women's dormitory at a YWCA and took classes at Columbia University.
-She began working for female pimp Polly Adler in the winter when her savings ran low.
-Adler arranged her shift schedule to accommodate her classes.
-She later remembered of Holman: "Every afternoon she would arrive after her classes, carrying her schoolbooks, wearing the short skirts, oxfords and beret that were the thing among coeds, and settle down to work..."
+She purportedly began working for a female pimp Polly Adler in the winter when her savings ran low, according to Adler's autobiography: "Every afternoon she would arrive after her classes, carrying her schoolbooks, wearing the short skirts, oxfords and beret that were the thing among coeds, and settle down to work..."
 She was "pleasant, smiling, and matter-of-fact about her method of earning a living, and no matter what amount of money was offered her after her deadline of eleven o'clock [the curfew of the YWCA], her answer was always 'No.'"